wysh3/perplexity-mcp-zerver/docs/development.md

 # Development Guide

-Guide for contributors and developers working on Docshunter.
+Guide for contributors and developers working on perplexity-mcp-zerver.

 ## Prerequisites